 We use job evaluation techniques to evaluate each role to ensure that all roles are fairly remunerated in comparison to other roles and also pay at least the Living Wage Foundations living wage level to all our employees which has a positive disproportional impact on female employees who make up a larger proportion of the workforce in services for example building cleaning that benefit from the living wage.

 Once we have the right people, we want them to stay.
-To support this we have developed a range of flexible working opportunities including part-time, job-share, compressed hours, and so on.
-We have also updated and promoted our policies and procedures regarding maternity, paternity and adoption leave and have updated our shared parental leave policy and offering career breaks.
+To support this, we have developed a range of flexible working opportunities including part-time working and compressed hours etc. We have also updated and promoted our policies and procedures regarding maternity, paternity and adoption leave and have updated our shared parental leave policy and offer career breaks.

-We devote significant time and resources to helping our employees progress in their careers and accessing quality learning and development opportunities.
-This includes regular development conversations with line managers, a formal personal development review meeting every six months and service level succession planning activities.
-There are also opportunities to learn from women who have progressed into the highest levels of organisations, this is a key consideration for our management conferences, managers seminars and international women’s day activities.
+We devote significant time and resources to helping our employees’ progress in their careers and accessing quality learning and development opportunities.
+This includes regular development conversations with line managers, a formal personal development review meeting every quarter and service level succession planning activities.
+There are also opportunities to learn from women who have progressed into the highest levels of organisations, this is a key consideration for our leadership sessions and international women’s day activities.

-We use apprenticeships to enhance the skills, knowledge and experience of our existing employees and to give opportunities to a diverse range of new employees – this includes working with partners to increase engagement with ethnic minority groups.
-We recognise however that offering new apprenticeship opportunities which are attractive to women may in the short negatively impact our gender pay gap as these roles attract a lower salary, but this is about investing in a pipeline of talent and creating career pathways for apprentices to progress and meet their potential.
-We carefully consider how to support female staff and apprentices to take the next steps in their career, and identify and reduce any barriers to gender equality.
+We use apprenticeships to enhance the skills, knowledge and experience of our existing employees and to give opportunities to new employees.
+We recognise however that offering new apprenticeship opportunities, may in the short negatively impact our gender pay gap as these roles attract a lower salary, but this is about investing in a pipeline of talent and creating career pathways for apprentices to progress and meet their potential.
+We carefully consider how to support female staff and apprentices to take the next steps in their career and identify and reduce any barriers to gender equality.
 Over time this will reduce the gender gap and quartile distribution.

 We work with schools and colleges regularly via our local democracy programmes and work experience opportunities.
 These help us to develop a relationship with young people in the Borough early on which in turn helps us to identify as an employer of choice within the area particularly for apprenticeship opportunities.
 In a typical year we will engage over a thousand children and young people in these activities.